Professional Supervision

-Similarly to choosing a therapist, it is important to choose the right counselling supervisor for you.
+Similarly to choosing a therapist, it is important to choose the right supervisor for you to support you as a counsellor or other health care professional.
 It is helpful to consider if a clinical supervisor is a good fit for the way in which you work, the type of clients you work with and the context/s you work in.

-I am a qualified supervisor with experience in supporting trainee and qualified counsellors, 1-1 and within groups.
+I am a qualified supervisor with experience in supporting trainee counsellors, qualified counsellors and other healthcare professionals both 1-1 and within groups.
+My supervision training and subsequent experience enables me to also offer clinical supervision to non counsellors, being other professionals who work in a supportive role.
 My aim is to provide a supervisory relationship that is caring, supportive and growth inducing.

 My preferred supervision model is Inskipp and Proctor's (2001) tasks of supervision, which cover support (restorative), learning and growth (formative) and monitoring (normative).
 I am also informed by parallel process and reflexivity.
 I am happy to be challenged and value supervision, seeing it as a safe place for supervisees to explore their work.